deepsquare-io/grid/docs/workflow/03-guides/07-network-namespace.md

 When we talk about **unprivileged**, we're talking about **root-less** and **capabilities-less**, i.e. you need to be able to create a functional network namespace with Internet connection without needing root privileges.

+Usually, when creating a network namespace (for example, with `unshare --net --user`), the namespace has **zero** connectivity.
+It is fully isolated and fully contained.
+That creates one issue: there is no Internet connection.
+Normally, with Docker or Kubernetes, a bridge or a virtual Ethernet device (veth) is created to handle to traffic forwarding and Internet connectivity.
+To create that interface, you need root privileged, which is not possible on DeepSquare.
+Instead, we have to rely on TCP/IP stack emulation.

 Currently on DeepSquare, there are two solutions for unprivileged network namespaces:

 - [`slirp4netns`](https://github.com/rootless-containers/slirp4netns) which uses SliRP.